quality-diversity/quality-diversity.github.io/index.md

 - Jean-Baptiste Mouret, INRIA.
 - Stephane Doncieux, Sorbonne University.

+The list of papers has been completed with references from the [list](https://github.com/DanieleGravina/divergence-and-quality-diversity) made by Daniele Gravina

 # Contributing

 This website is maintained by the research community.
 If you wish to add or change something on the website, please feel free to create a pull request that implements the changes.